JoinColony/colonyNetwork/docs/_Interface_IColonyNetwork.md

 ### `appendReputationUpdateLog`

-Adds a reputation update entry to log
+Adds a reputation update entry to log.

-*Note: Errors if it is called by anyone but a colony or if skill with id `_skillId` does not exist or*
+*Note: Errors if it is called by anyone but a colony or if skill with id `_skillId` does not exist or.*

 **Parameters**